Ozan Kabak: Norwich City (loan)

 On 30 August 2021, Kabak returned to England to join newly promoted Norwich City on a season-long loan deal with the club having an option to make the deal permanent at the end of the season.

-1899 Hoffenheim
+TSG Hoffenheim

-On 23 July 2022, Kabak moved to 1899 Hoffenheim and signed a contract until 30 June 2026.
+On 23 July 2022, Kabak moved to TSG Hoffenheim and signed a contract until 30 June 2026.
+He also has a clause where it shows he could earn up to 8 million in add ons.

 International career

 Ozan is a youth international for Turkey.
 He captained the Turkey U17s at the 2017 UEFA European Under-17 Championship, and was listed as one of the 10 players to watch by UEFA.

 On 17 November 2019, Kabak made his debut in the Turkey senior team during the team's UEFA Euro 2020 qualifying match against Andorra, playing the full match which Turkey won 2–0.
-Kabak scored his first international goal on 16 November 2022 in a 2-1 friendly win over Scotland.
+Kabak scored his first international goal on 16 November 2022 in a 2–1 friendly win over Scotland.

+On 24 May 2024, Kabak was named in the 35-man preliminary squad for the UEFA Euro 2024.
+On 5 June, he was withdrawn due to knee injury prior to the tournament.